nortikin/sverchok/docs/nodes/list_main/list_mask_in.rst

 Functionality
 -------------

-This node use the mask list as switch to mix two data list together. **0** means false, an item from the **Data False** will be appended to the output data; mask list item other than **0** will be considered as true, an item from the **Data True** will be appended to the output data.
+This node use the mask list i.e. 1,0,0,0 as switch to mix two data list together.
+**0** means false, an item from the **Data False** will be appended to the output data;
+**1** will be considered as true, an item from the **Data True** will be appended to the output data.
 If the mask list is not long enough to cover all the inputs, it will be repeated as the mask for the rest of inputs.
+Length of mask list affect output because every item (without Choise activated) corresponding to Inputs several times.

 Inputs
 ------